Classical Latin: Canonical

 Imitating Greek grammarians, Romans such as Quintilian drew up lists termed indices or ordines modeled after the ones created by the Greeks, which were called pinakes.
 The Greek lists were considered classical, or recepti scriptores ("select writers").
 Aulus Gellius includes authors like Plautus, who are considered writers of Old Latin and not strictly in the period of classical Latin.
 The classical Romans distinguished Old Latin as prisca Latinitas and not sermo vulgaris.
 Each author's work in the Roman lists was considered equivalent to one in the Greek.
-In example, Ennius was the Latin Homer, Aeneid was the equivalent of Iliad, etc. The lists of classical authors were as far as the Roman grammarians went in developing a philology.
+For example, Ennius was the Latin Homer, the Aeneid was the equivalent of the Iliad, etc. The lists of classical authors were as far as the Roman grammarians went in developing a philology.
 The topic remained at that point while interest in the classici scriptores declined in the medieval period as the best form of the language yielded to medieval Latin, inferior to classical standards.

 The Renaissance saw a revival in Roman culture, and with it, the return of Classic ("the best") Latin.
 Thomas Sébillet's Art Poétique (1548), "les bons et classiques poètes françois", refers to Jean de Meun and Alain Chartier, who the first modern application of the words.
-According to Merriam Webster's Collegiate Dictionary, the term classical (from classicus) entered modern English in 1599, some 50 years after its re-introduction to the continent.
+According to Merriam Webster's Collegiate Dictionary, the term 'classical' (from classicus) entered modern English in 1599, some 50 years after its re-introduction to the continent.
 In Governor William Bradford's Dialogue (1648), he referred to synods of a separatist church as "classical meetings", defined by meetings between "young men" from New England and "ancient men" from Holland and England.
 In 1715, Laurence Echard's Classical Geographical Dictionary was published.
 In 1736, Robert Ainsworth's Thesaurus Linguae Latinae Compendarius turned English words and expressions into "proper and classical Latin."
 In 1768, David Ruhnken's Critical History of the Greek Orators recast the molded view of the classical by applying the word "canon" to the pinakes of orators after the Biblical canon, or list of authentic books of the Bible.
 In doing so, Ruhnken had secular catechism in mind.